 Read the local newspaper to see who the most vocal and passionate food critics are.
 Make a list of people with the general public's attention and reach out to see if you can connect.

-If yours is the type of restaurant with its own branded merchandise, send some to influencers with whom you're trying to establish a relationship.
+If yours is a restaurant with its own branded merchandise, send some to influencers you're trying to build relationships with.

 However, remember that you can't do so under the assumption that sending a branded hat, chopping board, t-shirt, or other restaurant-themed products will automatically generate a good review.